 VSE practices collaborative design.
 We work closely with project design and construction teams to understand the project as a complete system, so that project goals are achieved.
 We balance building efficiency and design elegance with cost and environmental goals.
 Above all, VSE is sensitive and responsive to clients' needs.

-In addition to California, VSE has practiced and is licensed in the following states: Arizona, Colorado, Hawaii, Idaho, Michigan, Nevada, New Mexico, New York, North Carolina, Oregon, Texas, Utah, and Washington.
-We also have pending licenses in Florida, Massachusetts, Minnesota, Ohio, North Carolina, and Tennessee.
+In addition to California, VSE has practiced and is licensed in the following states: Arizona, Colorado, Hawaii, Idaho, Indiana, Maine, Michigan, Minnesota, Nevada, New Mexico, New York, North Carolina, Ohio, Oregon, Tennessee, Texas, Utah, and Washington.
+We also have pending licenses in Florida, Massachusetts, and Tennessee.

 Verdant has joined the SE 2050 Commitment Program, an industry wide movement with the goal to reach net-zero embodied carbon in structural systems by 2050.
 Learn more about it here.